 Professor Rajani Naidoo has been appointed as Head of the Race Equality Taskforce (RET) to provide a strategic leadership for the development and implementation of equality objectives relating to race.
+She released Terms of Reference for RET, providing details on the vision, objectives, mode of operation and membership.
 Rajani reports to the Vice Chancellor and will be working closely with the senior leadership team of the University, with Deans in Faculties and Schools, with staff and student representatives and with the Student Union to ensure that objectives can be enacted across the University.
 To find out more about Rajani and her background, please see this announcement.

 Progress and next steps